 HISTORY OF LONG BEACH

-Within the present day city limits of Long Beach, the Tongva built and lived in at least three villages.
-Tevaaxa’anga was inland near the Los Angeles River while Ahwaanga and Povuu’nga were on the coast.
+The Chumash lived in what’s now Long Beach some 8,000 years ago.
+The Tongva arrived roughly 3,500 years ago and lived in at least three villages.
+Tevaaxa’anga was inland near the Los Angeles River while Ahwaanga and Povuu’nga (“place of emergence”) were on the coast.
 After the Spaniards invaded and conquered, they established the large Rancho Los Nietos in 1784.
 The Rancho was subsequently divided into Rancho Los Cerritos and Rancho Los Alamitos.
 The westernmost portion of Long Beach was part of Rancho San Pedro.
 Rancho Los Cerritos was purchased by an Anglo, Jonathan Temple, in 1843, where he built the Los Cerritos Ranch House.
-The cattle rancher was soon the richest man in LA County.
+The cattle rancher was soon the richest man in Los Angeles County, which was formed in 1850.

 Around the same time, a group of Mormons attempted to establish a colony on Mormon Island (later linked to the mainland due to land reclamation operations).

 In 1866, Temple sold his ranch to the sheep-raising firm of Flint, Bixby & Co, which consisted of brothers Thomas and Benjamin Flint and their cousin Lewellyn Bixby.
 Lewellyn’s brother Jotham Bixby, the so-called “Father of Long Beach,” moved there to maintain the ranch.
 In 1880, Bixby sold 4,000 acres to William E. Willmore, who subdivided it in hopes of creating a farm community, Willmore City.
-He failed and was bought out by an LA firm, the Long Beach Land and Water Company.
-They re-named Willmore City “Long Beach” and it was incorporated as a city in 1888.
+He failed and was bought out by a Los Angeles firm, the Long Beach Land and Water Company.
+They re-named Willmore City “Long Beach” and it was incorporated as a city on 13 December 1897.

 THE SILVER SPRAY PIER